 FAB II is dual natured.
 It provides a barrier to astral movement when placed in a nutrient suspension inside a physical container, like a wall.
 The bacterial colony has a Force rating that is used for astral barrier purposes.
-Airborne FAB II has no effect on astral forms other than preventing the use of astral movement faster than 100 meters per Combat Turn and applying a -2 astral visibility dice pool modifier inside the FAB cloud.
-UV light can also reveal the passage of astral forms through the bacterial cloud as the FAB is displaced, leaving a dark "shadow" where the astral form is.
+Airborne FAB

-ASTRAL SPACE AND THE METAPLANCES.
+ASTRAL SPACE AND THE METAPLANCES..